automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Jianchangosaurus.md

 # Jianchangosaurus
-## Description: One of the earliest therizinosaurs in the fossil record.
+## One of the earliest therizinosaurs in the fossil record.